angusjtait/gfh-summary/index.md

 Use  `git log` to have a look at all the commits, in reverse chronological order.

-You can simplify the output of the log by typing `git log --pretty=oneline`.
+You can simplify the output of the log by typing `git log --pretty=oneline` or `git log oneline`

 You can also look at the history of a particular files by typing `git log fileName`